-A couple counsellor can referee discussion on one specific topic, but more importantly, they can help you learn to argue (or discuss) respectfully and productively, about the real issues, so that you can use those skills repeatedly in the future.
+A couple counsellor can referee discussion on one specific topic, but more importantly, they can help you learn the skills to argue (or discuss) respectfully and productively, about the real issues, so that you can use those skills repeatedly in the future.

 Or "I love you, but I’m not in love any more".
 Or "we've grown apart".
 "The spark has gone".
 "I need space".
 Maybe there's a lack of passion, not enough time, or boredom.
 Have you heard or felt any of these things?

 Couples with these problems often don't really argue - they just work around each other, spend time on their separate pursuits.
 Maybe they are each afraid that things aren't working out.
 There is no real energy in the relationship.
 They are drifting apart.

 Read this article for more information.

 Why does my partner want to end our relationship?

 Is your partner talking about splitting up, moving out, "taking a break", "needing space", separation, divorce?